 Combine an interpretive experience with a science lab to transform your students into Science Sleuths.
 This life and earth science program encourages observational and deductive reasoning skills as well as self-discovery.
-It integrates inquiry-based, investigative, hands-on learning and peer interaction.
+It integrates inquiry-based, investigative, and hands-on learning as well as peer interaction.
 Students participate in a 45-minute lab activity with a 45-minute gallery tour.
 It is aligned with Nevada State Science Standards for grades 4-6.

 Ancient Egypt Experience (Grades 6–8)

-In the Museum’s newest exhibit, Treasures of Egypt, students are transported from the desert of Nevada to the desert of ancient Egypt – across time and space to the culture and artifacts of this ancient civilization.
-Students use teamwork and critical thinking to explore ancient Egypt through geography, history, mathematics, science and technology.
-A combined gallery and lab experience reveals the ancient Egyptians' dependence on the Nile River for survival; the social hierarchy and its impact on the daily lives of the Egyptians; and the technology and archaeology that reveals the legacy of ancient Egyptians.
+In the Museum's exhibit, Treasures of Egypt, students are transported from the desert of Nevada to the desert of ancient Egypt – across time and space to the culture and artifacts of this ancient civilization.
+Students use teamwork and critical thinking to explore ancient Egypt through geography, history, mathematics, science, and technology.
+A combined gallery and lab experience reveals the ancient Egyptians' dependence on the Nile River for survival; social hierarchy and its impact on the daily lives of the Egyptians; and the technology and archaeology that reveals the legacy of ancient Egyptians.
 The program aligns with Nevada State Social Studies Standards for grades 6–8.